Sets / Lighting / Photography

-Signe's sketch of the hallway
+Signe's hallway sketch

 Either way, most of the sets begin their physical life in the carpentry shop as pieces of

-Soviet School Desk
+Soviet School Desks

 The sets are scaled approximately 1 inch to the foot.
 We try to make them somewhat realistic, yet leave room for the surreal.
 Enter: